TATUMGAMES/TG-MIKROS-MAFIA-BOT/docs/TESTING_LOCAL_ENVIRONMENT.md

 # In Discord:
 /admin-warn @user reason:Test warning
-/admin-history @user  # Shows the warning
+# Warning is logged in moderation system
 ```

 **Note:** Data is lost when bot restarts (in-memory storage).